dominikduda/vim_timebox/README.md

 ##### Why should you use it?
   - Simple but sufficient timebox solution
-  - Creates temp timestamp file which makes it independent of vim process
+  - Uses temp file which makes it independent of vim process
   - Works out of the box!

 ## Installation